recom3/api-hud-goggle/README.md

 # api-hud-goggle

-This project will describe to the Api for the Hud Goggles
+This project will contain Api for the Hud Goggles, so a server can be setup to host online services:
+login
+signup
+trips
+buddies
+...

 ## End points

-/connect
+/login

 Provides a entry point for the users connect to get a token

-/friend/search

-Search for friends
+/token
+/me

+Entry point for users with token

+/metrips

+Entry point to obtain trips from and user